University Writing Portfolio

 All students are required to complete at least one of the two parts the semester after earning or transferring 60 credits at WSU.
 The other half needs to be completed the following semester.
 Transfer students are held to the same requirement.

-Ideally, you should complete the Junior Writing Portfolio prior to enrolling in the Writing in the Major [M] courses.
+Ideally, you should complete the University Writing Portfolio before enrolling in any Writing in the Major [M] courses.

 You will be expected to finish the second requirement before priority registration the following semester or another hold will be placed on your account.
-To remove the second Writing Portfolio hold you must complete the Writing Portfolio in its entirety.
+To remove the second hold you must complete the University Writing Portfolio in its entirety.

-We will allow an extension on the paper submission but prior approval is needed.
-To request an extension on the paper submission or to have a hold lifted, please contact the Writing Portfolio coordinator at firstname.lastname@example.org or 800-222-4978.
+We will allow an extension on the Portfolio Packet but prior approval is needed.
+To request an extension on the Portfolio Packet or to have a hold lifted, please contact the Global Campus Writing Portfolio coordinator at email@example.com or 800-222-4978.

-Students will be assessed $50.00 from the WSU Writing Programs for the costs associated with administering the writing portfolio.
+Students will be assessed $50.00 from the WSU Writing Program for the costs associated with administering the University Writing Portfolio.

 If you receive a Needs Work rating, and you feel that the rating does not reflect your writing abilities, you may appeal the decision within 120 days of receiving the Needs Work rating.
 Review the Appeal Process (pdf).